MarcoPoveirolux/usb-hdmi-set/README.md

 Intruduction:

-My name is Marco im Portuguese passioned by computers since litle.
+My name is Marco im Portuguese passioned by computers since young age.

 Love to work on Linux enviroments.
 Making my self studies and some formations on linux python api and sql